 The multiple equality measure (MEM) is UCAS' principal measure of equality.
 It brings together information on several equality dimensions for which large differences in the probability of progression into higher education exist.
-These equality dimensions include sex, ethnic group, where people live (using the POLAR3 classification), secondary education school sector (state or private), and income background (as measured by whether a person was in receipt of free school meals (FSM), a means-tested benefit while at school).
+These equality dimensions include sex, ethnic group, where people live (using the POLAR3 and IMD classifications), secondary education school type, and income background (as measured by whether a person was in receipt of free school meals (FSM), a means-tested benefit while at school).

 These equality dimensions are combined using statistical modelling techniques and a linked dataset of pupils in English schools who were aged 18 between 2006 and 2010 (source: National Pupil Database and School Census, Department for Education).
 The probability of entry to higher education aged 18 is then calculated based on these equality characteristics and their combinations.

 These probabilities are then used to aggregate pupils into groups, where group 1 contains those least likely to enter higher education (“most disadvantaged” in this context), and group 5 contains those most likely to enter higher education (“most advantaged” in this context).
 The composition of these groups, and their entry rates, can then be calculated and the trends in these assessed over time.

 The way in which the multiple equality measure groups are formed means that, within a group, there is a mixture of people with different combinations of characteristics.
 The following charts show how each individual characteristic divides across the multiple equality measure (MEM) groups.These MEM groups can be explored based on sex, ethnicity, POLAR3, school type and by free-school meals (FSM).